Carnegie Mellon University

 Students will be informed of their housing assignment and roommate contact information in mid-June.

-The Pre-College single-gender housing utilizes traditional-style housing with shared bathrooms.
+Pre-College single-gender housing utilizes both traditional-style housing with shared bathrooms and semi-suite style housing with semi-suite bathrooms.
 Floors are single-gender (male or female), but buildings are mixed-gender.

 Dining

-The Commuter student meal plan provides $14 DineExtra funds per day Monday through Friday which is equivalent to $70 per week.
+The Commuter student meal plan provides $14 DineExtra funds per day Monday through Friday, equivalent to $70 per week.
 The full value of $70 is available for use each Monday and any remaining funds in the account will expire on a weekly basis (the following Saturday at midnight).

 Activities and Events

 Students have the opportunity to participate in many evening and weekend activities both on- and off-campus.
-Some activities and events include:
+Some of these include:

-• Day trips* to local attractions such as Kennywood Amusement Park, Frank Lloyd Wright's Fallingwater, and a Pittsburgh Pirates baseball game.
+• Day trips to local attractions such as a Pittsburgh Pirates baseball game.
+(Tickets will be available for purchase, and bus transportation is provided.)

-• More than 20 Pre-College club offerings each summer including an introduction to collegiate acapella, art clubs, fitness clubs, sports clubs, gaming clubs, and much more.
+• A variety of Pre-College clubs based upon student interests.
+Past offerings have included: an introduction to collegiate a cappella, art clubs, fitness clubs, sports clubs, and gaming clubs.

-• Visits to local attractions, museums, and art galleries (free of charge with the Arts Pass access on student’s CMU ID card).
-The CMU ID card also provides access to the Pittsburgh Regional Transit (PRT) system of transportation within the city.
+• Visits to local museums and art galleries (free of charge with the Arts Pass access on students' CMU ID cards).

-In addition to the Pre-College formal activities, our residential staff will also be responsible for engaging their floor/building community through a variety of building programs and floor activities.
+In addition to formal Pre-College activities, our residential staff works hard to engage their floor/building community through a variety of programs and activities.

 We also encourage Pre-College students to create their own programming with the aid of residential staff.
 These can include personal interest/hobby events (like a musical instrument jam or a book club), relaxation events (like yoga or meditation), or inter-cultural events (like Big Questions or society’s news discussions).